 Tokens are "things serving as a visible or tangible representation of a fact, event, object, feeling" [Oxford English Dictionary, 2009 Edition].
 Digital tokens are nothing else but a string of bits.
 Data containers, and sometimes an embedded set of instructions, making such representation possible through a computer system.

 Representation is simply the replication of any transactional or other features inherent to existing property or contracts.
 What about deconstruction?
 Also known as fractionalization, it is the act of breaking down any rights over property or contracts such that several unrelated parties can share in, and mitigate the risk of, ownership.
 And creation?
-In a digital platform, those are rights that originate in digital form and are only embodied in such digital instruments (they are digitally-native).
+In a digital platform, those are rights that originate in digital form and are only embodied in such digital instruments.